-I'm the breeder behind Dunn Right Ranch located in Bonners Ferry, ID.
+I'm Nicole D., the breeder behind Dunn Right Ranch located in Bonners Ferry, ID.
 The Dunn Right Ranch is located between the beautiful Selkirk & Purcell Mountains of Northern Idaho.
 Here we raise beautiful & healthy Great Danes to have excellent temperaments, be great in the show ring & to be wonderful companions.
 Our Danes are versatile in many canine sports & therapy work.

-What makes Nicole’s program special
+What makes your program special?

 We strive to produce healthy Great Danes with sound structure, correct conformation and outstanding temperaments with Champion bred pedigrees.
 Our Great Danes excel at showing in the Conformation and Performance rings and make wonderful family companions.
 We breed very selectively for the show and performance ring, we may only have one litter per year or every other year.
 Our Great Danes are OFA health tested, color tested, and have to pass a complete breeding physical by a veterinarian before we do any breeding on them.